nikki93/pgame/readme.md

       etc.
     - recipe and image format is actually the same (: homoiconicity! -- human-readable code and image format basically same -- human-machine

-+ future (philosophy-ish):
-    - create basic visual sprite entity
-        - other basics handled by love
-        - consider boilerplate requirements cgame had and obsolete them through good design
-    - start really early on gui design so that interface evolves with abstract idea
-    - try to get people to use it

-    - try using coroutines for `cont()` and remove `entity._proto_order()`

 how to play